Skip to content

 Here are some of the special spots you won’t want to miss:

 If you would like to discover more about the history of the park, join our knowledgeable tour guides for a leisurely stroll around the park.
-Our free history tours run every Sundays at 11am and 12.30pm.
+Our free history tours run on Sundays at 11am and 12.30pm.
 There's no need to book, just turn up.
-You can find more about this and other events taking place at Morden Hall Park by clicking the button below.
+See forthcoming dates here.

 Spot all the old estate buildings that made up the Hatfeilds’ country estate.
 Morden Hall sits majestically in its own private garden, the white bridge tempting you to get a little bit closer.